Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 Want to learn more about how to deal with debts?
 Check this out!

-The Fair Debt Collection Practices Act (FDCPA) regulates the behavior of debt collection agencies like Ability Recovery Services, ensuring they adhere to fair and ethical practices when attempting to collect debts.
+The Fair Debt Collection Practices Act (FDCPA) regulates the behavior of debt collection agencies like Ability Recovery Service, ensuring they adhere to fair and ethical practices when attempting to collect debts.

 What You Can Do:

-If Ability Recovery Services or any other debt collector comes knocking, here's what you can do:
+If Ability Recovery Service or any other debt collector comes knocking, here's what you can do:

 - Know Your Rights: Familiarize yourself with the FDCPA so you can spot any violations.